ahmedabuamra/Maze-Navigating_Robot/README.md

 After running the first command and entering your password you will be logged in as root, then the second command sends "F 1000" to the robot, this will make the robot move forward for 1 second.

-Now that you are sure everything works, you can download the source code for the C++ program from this GitHub repository, and then compile it and run it by running the following commands in the terminal.
+Now that you are sure everything works, you can download the source code for the C++ program from this GitHub repository, and then compile it and run it by running the following commands in a terminal that has the project folder as its working directory.
 ```
 sudo su
 ./compile